holuspokus/homebridge-pioneer-avr-2025/README.md

 > The alternative listening mode that is toggled via HomeKit switch or the iOS Remote app.
 Default 0112 EXTENDED STEREO

 > **listeningModeFallback:**
 > A backup listening mode used when the Primary Listening Mode is unavailable (e.g., due to input signal restrictions).
 This mode should be **different** from the Primary Listening Mode and should be chosen based on what is likely to be supported.
+Default 0101 ACTION
-Default 0101 ACTION\nAvailable modes can be found in the list at the bottom of this page.
+> Available modes can be found in the list at the bottom of this page.

 > **inputSwitches:**
 > Set up to 5 inputs to expose as switches in HomeKit